borovsky/x5-snapdragon-linux/README.md

 Author:

 This code was written by Aliaksandr Barouski <alex.borovsky@gmail.com> and is released under the terms of version 3 of the GNU General Public License.
-It is based on code of libqmi-glib.
 The code was written by examining firmware upload tool's logs in Windows and dumping USB traffic - the Qualcomm drivers or firmware have not been reverse engineered or disassembled in any way.